marcobiedermann/advent-of-code/2016/day/3/README.md

 The design document gives the side lengths of each triangle it describes, but... `5 10 25`?
 Some of these aren't triangles.
 You can't help but mark the impossible ones.

 In a valid triangle, the sum of any two sides must be larger than the remaining side.
-For example, the "triangle" given above is <span title="Unless it's on a sphere!">impossible</span>, because `5 + 10` is not larger than `25`.
+For example, the "triangle" given above is impossible, because `5 + 10` is not larger than `25`.

 In your puzzle input, _how many_ of the listed triangles are _possible_?